nens/lizard-tile-dashboard/configuration/clientConfiguration.rst

   ::

     {
-      “uuid”: string,  // UUID of the raster as in the API “opacity”: “0.5” // string with the opacity as a number }
+      "uuid": string,  // UUID of the raster as in the API "opacity": "0.5" // string with the opacity as a number }

 - Array of raster objects.
-- No
+- Optional
-- in map of JSON (?)

 wmsLayers
 ---------